Skip to content

 The Good

-• Reduced GCs – Less time on site means less costs to keep the project office going.
+• Reduced general conditions – Less time on site means less costs to keep the project office going.
 This reduction can be substantial on a big project and means your company will enjoy better overall profitability.

 • Improved Client Relationship – Hitting milestones and making all efforts to avoid schedule delays can help to develop a very good relationship with the client, who will likely appreciate the efforts to finish the work on time.
 This will likely lead to a better relationship and more business in the future.